riyaz-02/Innovate_Easy/README.md

 -<b> Vercel

 ## Future Scope
-- <b> Develop a mobile version for on-the-go access to dashboards, idea generation, and task management.
+- <br> Develop a mobile version for on-the-go access to dashboards, idea generation, and task management.<br>
-- <b> Create a community marketplace where users can share project templates, research ideas, or hire freelancers for implementation.
+- <br> Create a community marketplace where users can share project templates, research ideas, or hire freelancers for implementation.<br>
-- <b>Introduce progress tracking, productivity insights, and predictive timelines using AI to optimize workflows.
+- <br>Introduce progress tracking, productivity insights, and predictive timelines using AI to optimize workflows. <br>

 ## Conclusion 🔥
 InnovateEasy empowers users to effortlessly ideate, manage, and complete projects and research with AI-driven precision, setting the stage for a more creative and productive future.